by-student-2017/Phase-field/README.md

 8. cmake -S . -B build/ -G"Unix Makefiles"
 9. cmake --build build/ --target pfc_def_2d.exe
 10. ./build/pfc_def_2d.exe
+- The output file "energy.out" has the first column as "Strain" and the second column as "energy density".
+You can plot the results using gnuplot or similar.

 ![Tutorial_3_1](https://github.com/by-student-2017/Phase-field/blob/main/Fig/tutorial_3_1.png)
 Fig. Steps 1 to 7 above.
 The "Paraview" procedure in this diagram was forgotten to be corrected, so the 3D version is shown.